paradox460/mpv-scripts/writeedits/README.md

 ```
 shift+Alt+c script-message-to writeedits write_edits "edits"
 ```
 No default keybindings are provided.
+Replace `"edits"` with the name of the file you want to write to.

 # Recommended other scripts and input configurations